You are here

 Too often, Black boys quickly lose interest in reading.
 They complain of finding little relevance in books, which hinders their racial and gender identity and, hence, their sense of self as learners.
 A recent study shows that only 7.6% of characters in children’s books are African/African Americans.
 In this session, the presenters introduce the color-coded Bloom-Banks Matrix to encourage and engage Black boys by using books that feature Black boys as the main character.
 The matrix is designed to help early education teachers help Black boys find a passion for reading and, by extension, support and cultivate the self-identities, agency, and voice of Black boys in the early grades.

-Brian Wright, University of Memphis; Donna Ford, Vanderbilt University
+Brian Wright, University of Memphis; Donna Ford, Ohio State University

 Where are we now?
 Our 30-year journey in anti-bias education and culturally relevant teaching in early childhood classrooms